aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

----
+﻿---
 title: Clean Up Before or During a Mail Merge Operation
 aliases:
   - /net/how-to-remove-unmerged-fields-empty-paragraphs-and-unmerged-regions/
 type: docs
-description: "Aspose.Words for .NET allows you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation."
+description: "Aspose.Words for .NET enables you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation."
 keywords: "cleanup options mail merge c#"
 weight: 10
 url: /net/clean-up-before-or-during-mail-merge/
 ---

-Aspose.Words allows you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation.
+Aspose.Words enables you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation.
 This section will explain how to delete merged fields and how to set up a removing option.

 ## Delete Merged Fields